-The Marquette University Women’s Innovation Network (WIN) creates a comprehensive network designed to support the advancement of women, people of color, first generation college students, the LGTBQ community and others currently under-represented in innovation and entrepreneurship.
+The Marquette University Women’s Innovation Network (WIN) created a comprehensive network designed to support the advancement of women, people of color, first-generation college students, the LGTBQ community, and others currently under-represented in innovation and entrepreneurship.
 In 2019, WIN became the programming arm of the newly formed Institute for Women's Leadership (IWL).
 Click HERE to learn more.

 WIN is excited to announce our new mini-series: Women in Charge: Student Spotlight!
 Featuring women leaders making an impact on campus, the student spotlight highlights real women making real change.
 Check out our featured student leaders below and read more about what they do!

-How did you get involved with Women in Business?
+How did you get involved with New Horizons?

-What is your mission or goal through WIB here at Marquette?
+What is your mission or goal through your studies or internships?

 How do you hope to carry that on after Marquette?

 I will always carry with me the stories and lessons shared with me while at New Horizons.
 After I graduate, I plan to attend law school, and family law is one area of practice I am considering.